'you grew up and you sparkled, but why don't you care?'

 The maid of honour smiled and, for the first time that night, it was a true smile.

-"Talking about best friends, I notice that both my best friend and you have been slipping into the women's room quite a lot tonight," his lips quirked, "Should I be concerned?"
+"Talking about best friends, I notice that both my best friend and you have been slipping into the women's room quite a lot tonight."
+The groom's lips quirked upwards, "Should I be concerned?"

-After changing partners, the maid of honour was finally partnered up with him.
+After changing partners, the maid of honour was finally partnered up with the best man.
+Although she wanted to get away from him, they had been inevitably being forced back together.

-They were dancing strangely to the music.
 During rehearsals, the dance instructor had commended them as the best couple.
 But, as they presently danced together, it was weird - it was different.
-For the first time ever, Jonathan stood rigidly.
-The best man's eyes darted everywhere except for her.
-His touch on her skin felt electric.
+For the first time ever, Jonathan stood rigidly and, for the maid of honour, his is touch felt oddly like static on her skin.

 "Talk to me."

 "So, I was wrong.
-You don't look.
-You don't look great.
-You look sensational," Jonathan muttered, mastering one of the maid of honour's tight smiles.
+You don't look great; you look sensational," Jonathan muttered, giving a sheepish grin.

 "You weren't supposed to know," Jonathan said.
 "I was meant to wait until you got over him."